The Pan Am Sky Murals

 Mr. Henderson's mural, painted in oils on canvas, depicts the various ports-of-call of the early Clipper and whaling ships that sailed the world in the mid-1800s.
 Its no coincidence that Juan Trippe was fascinated with Clipper ships and named his Pan Am aircraft after them.
 The mural begins with New York Harbor in the 1850s, Hong Kong's Victoria Harbor (1860), Canton Harbour and the Port of London (1830s), Gloucester Seaport in New England (1830), and continues to Rio de Janeiro (1850s), Constantinople (Istanbul circa 1850), and Beirut Harbour, and ends with Lahaina Maui (1860s.)
 Spain's foremost art critic, Juan Eduardo Cirlot, commenting on the murals said, "Henderson uses the techniques of the Western abstract, delves into the treasure chest of the Orient, and emerges with a fresh and universal vision."

-Fittingly, the murals now hang in The Point, Rosewood Tucker's Point's fine dining restaurant.
-The Trippe family, together with local Bermudian partners, developed the resort which opened in April 2009.
+Fittingly, the murals now hang in Island Brasserie, Rosewood Bermuda's flagship dining experience.
+The Trippe family, together with local Bermudian partners, developed the resort which originally opened in April 2009.
 In jubilant email exchanges between Ed Trippe and Gerard Henderson, who now lives in The Philippines, the artist wrote, "It is truly the wish and will of the Gods that the mural finds its rightful place with you."
 BACK TO PRESS KIT